Approximations in the homogeneous Ising model: Approximations in large Ising models

-{By Hoeffding's inequality \citep[Section 6]{Hoeffding-1963}, each $r_{\ell,h}$ is concentrated about its mean $\mu_{\ell,1}= (\ell-1)\theta$, when $n$ is large and $\ell$ is moderate to large.} So we just need to study what happens with the distribution about its mean.
+\end{fact} In fact, it is well known that the hypergeometric distribution is well approximated by a normal distribution provided that its variance goes to infinity (see p.
+158, Section 4.4 of \citep{govindarajulu-1965}).
+In our case, this means that the result is valid when $\ell = o(n)$.
+Also Hoeffding's inequality (see Section 6 of \citet{Hoeffding-1963}) for hypergeometric variables, states that each $r_{\ell,h}$ is concentrated about its mean $\mu_{\ell,1}= (\ell-1)\theta$, when $n$ is large and $\ell$ is moderate to large.
+So we just need to study the distribution about its mean.